kubevirt/kubevirt/docs/getting-started.md

 cluster/cli.sh ssh node01 -- ls -lh
 ```

-### Code generation
+### Automatic Code Generation

-**Note:** This is only important if you plan to modify sources, you don't need
+Some of the code in our source tree is auto-generated (see `git ls-files|grep '^pkg/.*generated.*go$'`).
-code generators just for building
+On certain occasions (but not when building git-cloned code), you would need to regenerate it

-To invoke all code-generators and regenerate generated code, run:
+with

 ```bash
 make generate
 ```

-Typical code changes where running the generators is needed:
+Typical cases where code regeneration should be triggered are:

- * When changing APIs, REST paths or their comments (gets reflected in the api documentation, clients, generated cloners, ...)
+ * When changing APIs, REST paths or their comments (gets reflected in the api documentation, clients, generated cloners...)
  * When changing mocked interfaces (the mock generator needs to update the generated mocks then)

  We have a check in our CI system, so that you don't miss when `make generate` needs to be called.